-By Jo Jeffries.
-Last updated 26th May 2022.
+By Jo Anderson.
+Last Updated 2nd January 2024.
 Welcome to our guide to claims for being stuck in a hotel elevator.
-Below, we answer questions such as “What happens if you get stuck in a lift?”, “Who should you call if you get stuck in an elevator?” and, perhaps most importantly “Can I claim for being stuck in an elevator?’ and ‘How much compensation can I claim if stuck in an elevator?’
+Below, we answer questions such as “What happens if you get stuck in a lift?”, “Who should you call if you get stuck in an elevator?” and, perhaps most importantly, “Can I claim for being stuck in an elevator?’ and ‘How much compensation can I claim if stuck in an elevator?’

 To begin your claim right away, please call a specialist advisor on 0800 073 8801 today.
 Alternatively, to find out more about claiming compensation after being stuck in a hotel elevator, please continue reading.

 - Can You Claim For Getting Stuck In A Hotel Elevator?